superarts/superarts.github.io/_posts/2016-03-28-reflection-in-swift.md

 print("keys: \(child.keys())")
 {% endhighlight %}

-And now we're getting `keys: ["int10", "str10", "str11", "int0", "int3", "str"]`, and we are used to the absence of `int1`, `int2`, and `int11`.
+And now we're getting `keys: ["int10", "str10", "str11", "int0", "int3", "str"]` - guess we are used to the absence of `int1`, `int2`, and `int11` already.
 Basically what we did this time was trying to loop through the object and its superclasses to get all the properties of each other, until the superclass is `NSObject`.

 ### Mirror in Swift 2